lolcads/lolcads.github.io/content/posts/2023/12/bpf_memory_forensics_with_volatility3.md

 Before delving into the complexities of memory forensics, it is necessary to establish some basics about the BPF subsystem.
 Readers that are already familiar with the topic can safely skip this section.

-To me, BPF is first of all an __instruction set architecture (ISA)__.
+To us, BPF is first of all an __instruction set architecture (ISA)__.
 It has ten general purpose registers, which are 64 bit wide, and there are all of the basic operations that you would expect a modern ISA to have.
 Its creator, Alexei Starovoitov, once described it as a kind of simplified x86-64 and would probably never have imagined that the ISA he cooked up back in 2014 would once enter a standardization process at the IETF.
 The interested reader can find the current proposed standard [here](https://datatracker.ietf.org/doc/draft-ietf-bpf-isa/).
 Of course, there are all the other things that you would expect to come with an ISA, like an ABI that defines the calling convention, and a binary encoding that maps instructions to sequences of four or eight bytes.

 The BPF ISA is used as a compilation target (currently by clang - gcc support is on the way) for programs written in high-level languages (currently C and Rust), however, it is not meant to be implemented in hardware.
 Therefore, it is conceptually more similar to WebAssembly or Java Bytecode than x86-64 or arm64, i.e., BPF programs are meant to be executed by a __runtime__ that implements the BPF virtual machine (VM).
 Several BPF runtimes exist, but the "reference implementation” is in the Linux kernel.